gnarlyquack/dr-strangetest/README.txt

   easytest [OPTION...]
 [TEST...]

-EasyTest accepts zero or more TEST specifiers (described later) to search for tests.
+EasyTest accepts zero or more TEST specifiers (described below) to search for tests.
 If no test specifier is provided, EasyTest defaults to searching the current directory for tests.